 - Follow the instructions in your drive cloning application to clone your existing hard disk

 The cloning process will take a while to transfer your data onto your new drive.
-Don’t use your computer will the cloning process is happening because any changes you make to settings or files may not be cloned to the new drive.
-This is an excellent time to go out for dinner, binge-watch Netflix or get in a good night’s sleep.
+Don’t use your computer while the cloning process is happening because any changes you make to settings or files may not be cloned to the new drive.
+This is an excellent time to go out for dinner, binge-watch Netflix, or get in a good night’s sleep.

 4. Install the SSD drive

-Once your cloning is complete, you can now get that new drive swapped into your laptop.
+Once your cloning is complete, you can now get that new drive swapped into your laptop (if using Acronis, you will do these steps prior to cloning).

 - Unplug the SATA to USB cable and SSD from your laptop